-If PowerShell throws up an error message – File cannot be loaded because running scripts is disabled on this system, then you need to enable script running on your Windows 10 computer.
+If PowerShell throws up an error message – File cannot be loaded because running scripts is disabled on this system, then you need to enable script running on your Windows 11/10 computer.
 The cause of this error comes to the fact that your user account does not have enough permissions to execute that script.
-This does not mean that you need to have an Administrator level permissions, it also means that you also need to be unrestricted to run these type of PowerShell scripts or cmdlets
+This does not mean that you need to have an Administrator level permissions, it also means that you also need to be unrestricted to run these types of PowerShell scripts or cmdlets

 PowerShell cannot be loaded because running scripts is disabled on this system